-If you’re a working professional, you’ll invariably have to ask for leave – both casual leave (which is typically short) and long leave – few times every year.
+If you’re a working professional, you’ll invariably have to ask for leave few times a year.

 Before you submit the leave application

-1. Talk to your boss about your plan for leave
+1. Talk to your manager about your plan for leave

 A sudden application without first warming him about the plan may not just hurt his ego (‘why didn’t he ask me first?’), but also convey lack of seriousness of the reason for which you’re seeking leave.

-The longer the intended leave, the earlier you should broach the topic.
+The longer the intended leave, the earlier you should initiate the discussion.
 For example, if you’re planning a two-week leave, talk to your manager about it a month in advance.
 In contrast, if you’re seeking a casual leave for just a day or two, you may speak to him a day or two before proceeding on leave.

 Remember, an email or phone call is not a replacement for this conversation.
-Email or phone call may convey lack of seriousness or taking the boss for granted even if you don’t mean it.
+Email or phone call may convey taking the boss for granted even if you don’t mean to.
 (However, phone call may be the only option if you’ve to apply for a leave in emergency.)

 If he gives his nod principally, then your leave is more or less granted.

 2. Think of all critical issues you’re handling before the talk